dex4er/Starlight/README.md

 There is a problem with Perl threads implementation which occurs on Windows systems (MSWin32).
 Cygwin version seems to be correct.

-Some requests can fail with message:
+Some requests can fail with the message:

 > failed to set socket to nonblocking mode:An operation was attempted on
 > something that is not a socket.